AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-mahout-linux-mac.md

 [!INCLUDE [hdinsight-linux-acn-version.md](../../includes/hdinsight-linux-acn-version.md)]

 > [!IMPORTANT]
 > Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight Deprecation on Windows](hdinsight-component-versioning.md#hdi-version-32-and-33-nearing-deprecation-date).
+For more information, see [HDInsight 3.2 and 3.4 deprecation](hdinsight-component-versioning.md#hdi-version-33-nearing-deprecation-date).

 ## Mahout versioning